• Skip to primary navigation

 Tandoori Masala adds heat and tang while providing smokiness to dishes prepared on high heat such as grilling or barbecuing; whereas Garam Masala's sweet subtly can be added at any point in the recipe for warmth; making it versatile and widely used as an all-purpose spice blend in Indian cuisine.

-To sum up, by recognizing the differences between Tandoori Masala and Garam Masala – including the unique combination of spices that make them distinct – you’ll have more flexibility when preparing your meals with authenticity and familiarity of true subcontinental flavor profiles.
+To sum up, by recognizing the differences between Tandoori Masala and Garam Masala - including the unique combination of spices that make them distinct - you'll have more flexibility when preparing your meals with authenticity and familiarity of true subcontinental flavors.

 Ingredients Used